What causes buffering and what can you about it? Read on!

 3. If you’re using the Kodi add-ons Tubetime or Magic Dragon, sign up for Real Debrid

 If you have verified that your tv box has is getting a good download speed and has the latest apps and add-ons, you’re ready for Real Debrid!
 Real Debrid is a premium streaming service subscription that makes streaming a dream.

 A 6-month subscription is 16 euros which is about $24 CAD.
 That breaks down to a cost of $4 a month for fast and easy streaming.

 These days more and more people are streaming meaning more are connecting to the same public links resulting in streams that buffer and links that won’t play.
 This is where Real Debrid comes in.
 Real Debrid is a premium streaming service with its own pool of links accessible only to subscribers.
-Not only do you get access to links others don’t, Real Debrid also pushes their content to you faster than free sources do, meaning shows start quickly and are much less likely to buffer.
+Not only do you get access to links others don’t, but Real Debrid also pushes their content to you faster than free sources do, meaning shows start quickly and are much less likely to buffer.

-For those wondering if they should sign up for an IP blocker, no need with Real Debrid.
+For those wondering if they should sign up for an IP blocker, there’s no need to with Real Debrid.
 Real Debrid functions as a VPN (virtual private network).
 This means when you connect to a Real Debrid link, your ISP (internet service provider) can only see that you have connected to Real Debrid’s servers.
 They do not see what you are streaming.

 You will need to have the latest programming on your tv box.
 Nothing will make out of service apps work.
-If it’s been a while since your tv box was last updated with the latest android apps and Kodi add-ons, update before syncing your tv box with Real Debrid.
+If it’s been a while since your tv box was last updated with the latest streaming apps and Kodi add-ons, update before syncing your tv box with Real Debrid.

-To update, you can use the step by step instructions under Customer Info, bring your tv box to us to update or book a remote update.
+To update, you can use the step-by-step instructions under Customer Info, bring your tv box to us to update or book a remote update.